danhto/vrmayhem/README.md

 "You've spent your whole life dreaming of becoming a lightning wielding sorcereress, but unfortunately you had to grow up and instead took a job recruiting young muggles for some giant corporation.
 On your way home you heard some kids talking about a secret train that takes you to the Jack Daniel's school for Thunder Magicks!
 You've followed them to the train station, find that secret train!"

-  Mysterious Figure: "Ah you have a golden ticket!
-Please head to platform 7 and a half to find your train.
-Have a good trip!"
+  Mysterious Figure: "Hello pretty lady, I know what brings you here!
+You'll find it at Platform 7 and half!"

 Scene 1a: Inside train on a seat